 What we have here are two line conditioners about which little is known.
-Especially Vibex are very secretive about the ingredients of their filter.
-I tried opening the case but found that the entire case had been filled with some sort of resin.
+Especially Vibex is very secretive about the ingredients of their filter.
+I tried opening it but found that the entire case had been filled with some sort of resin.
 The same goes for the Fadel Art: you can unscrew the front plate but behind it is merely a big block of resin.

 Above: Fadel Art inside

 The Vibex is a relatively lightweight unit.
 It is much lighter than the Fadel Art for example, and about just as heavy as the Vibex powerblock.
 From what I can deduct, there is no big transformer inside because that would have made the unit much heavier.
 It has a very high power rating of 3700 watts.
 So I am tempted to conclude that it is a parallel filter consisting of some capacitors and a small coil.
 This would suppress HF noise but in my experience filters built this way also slow down the rhythm and soften transients and attack.